mblankholm/juice/README.md

 * Removed unnecessary classes and merged the methods into the 2 existing classes
 * Rewrote and added some new methods to support transactions and a better transaction history

+### Test results
 ![img.png](img.png)

 ### Install and Setup

 Just pull repo, run `composer install` and then `bin/phpunit` to run tests.
-Use `bin/phpunit --coverage-text` if you have a coverage driver available.
+Use `bin/phpunit --coverage-text` if you have a coverage driver like xdebug available.

+Files are located in the `src` folder.

 ### Original description of the assignment
 This file contains two classes which represents a bank and its bank accounts.